The X Factor (British TV series) series 8: Week 4 (29/30 October)

-Rowland did not appear on the judging panel for week 4 due to illness, so series 5 winner Alexandra Burke took her place on the panel.
+Rowland did not appear on the judging panel for week 4 due to illness, so series 5 winner Alexandra Burke took her place as an extra judge on the panel.
 However, Burke did not vote on the results show; instead, Rowland voted via telephone link from Los Angeles.
 Rhythmix's new name 'Little Mix' took effect from Week 4.
-Ashley Baptiste from The Risk quit the group and Ashford Campbell who was originally in Nu Vibe (eliminated Week 2) joined The Risk.
+Ashley Baptiste from The Risk quit the group so Ashford Campbell who was originally in Nu Vibe (eliminated Week 2) joined The Risk.